NDevTK/AutoPause/README.md

 ## Security

-The security of this extension is taken seriously.
-A detailed security assessment and ongoing security considerations are documented in [`security.md`](./security.md).

 If you believe you have found a security vulnerability, please report it responsibly.
-You can refer to the `security.txt` file for contact information or open an issue on the GitHub repository if you prefer (though for sensitive vulnerabilities, direct contact is encouraged if specified in `security.txt`).
+You can refer to the `security.txt` file for contact information or open an issue on the GitHub repository if you prefer (though for sensitive vulnerabilities, direct contact is encouraged).

 # How do I know the webstore version is the same code?